pierreleripoll/mariaclaracastioni/content/1.spaces/Démontage.md

     caption: Démontage 2022
   - src: /uploads/demontage/06_Capture d’écran 2022-07-31 à 16.18.44.png
     caption: Démontage 2022
-description: >-
-  Démontage is a play about the closure of an amusement park.
+description: "Démontage is a play about the closure of an amusement park.
 The performers have stolen one of the leftovers from the park: an old hot dog stand.
 They take it to their hangar and try to put the last pieces back together.
-The past of the fiction and the present of the action resonate in the bare space of the theatre.
+The past of the fiction and the present of the action resonate in the bare space of the theatre."
 credits: |-
   SCENOGRAPHY, COREOGRAPHY, DRAMATURGY
   CO-CREATED WITH ELÉONORE BONAH